psycopaths/jdoop/README.md

   `classlist.txt`) where the list of classes from the package will be written to.
-* `--timelimit`- an optional parameter (with the default value `120`) with a time limit for JPF-Doop, in seconds.
-If `--generate-report` is provided too, after the time limit is reached, JPF-Doop will compile generated JUnit tests and generate a code coverage report.
+* `--timelimit`- an optional parameter (with the default value `120`) with a time limit for JDoop, in seconds.
+If `--generate-report` is provided too, after the time limit is reached, JDoop will compile generated JUnit tests and generate a code coverage report.
 In other words, compilation and report generation execution times are not included in the time limit.